 (b) the reasons for not incorporating that advice.

-(2) The permit authority that grants an occupancy permit must give to the FES Commissioner a copy of the occupancy permit.
+(2) The permit authority that grants an occupancy permit for a building in respect of which plans and specifications were provided to the FES under regulation 18B(1) must give to the FES Commissioner a copy of the occupancy permit.

-(3) The permit authority that modifies an occupancy permit must give to the FES Commissioner a copy of the form of modification.
+(3) The permit authority that modifies an occupancy permit referred to in subregulation (2) must give to the FES Commissioner a copy of the form of modification.

 [Regulation 15A inserted in Gazette 18 Dec 2012 p.
-6557.]
+6557; amended in Gazette 24 Apr 2014 p.
+1135.]

 Part 3 — Building and demolition permits